gopheracademy/gopheracademy-web/content/advent-2014/go-probably.md

 `NewHyperLogLog()`.
 Then for each item, we need to pass a 32-bit hash of the value to `Add()`, and at the end we call `Count()` to get the estimate.

 For this example I'm using crc32 as our hash function.
-It works good enough and has the advantage of being in the standard library.
+It works "good enough" and has the advantage of being in the standard library.
 In production I might use [murmur3](https://github.com/spaolacci/murmur3) or [xxhash](https://github.com/vova616/xxhash), both of which are faster but are